 ESCOP Committees

-The ESCOP's functions are accomplished principally through the work of its core committees, subcommittees, and task forces.
-Core committees are permanent committees essential to the function of ESCOP; they are described below in detail.
-Subcommittees are appointed by the ESCOP chair and they function indefinitely, subject to satisfactory annual reports and periodic review.
-Task forces are temporary and function for defined periods of time, work with specific charges, and report to the sponsoring core committee.
+The ESCOP's functions are accomplished principally through the work of its standing committees, subcommittees, and task forces.
+Standing committees are permanent committees essential to the function of ESCOP; they are described below in detail.
+Subcommittees are appointed by the ESCOP Chair and they function indefinitely, subject to satisfactory annual reports and periodic review.
+Task forces are temporary and function for defined periods of time, work with specific charges, and report to the sponsoring standing committee.

-To provide continuity to the core committees, a chair and a vice chair are appointed by the ESCOP Chair, each for two-year terms.
-Furthermore, to provide staff support to core committees, each core committee is assigned an ED from one of the five regional associations to serve as that core committee’s executive vice chair.
-An ED may s as chair of a core committee.
+To provide continuity to the standing committees, a Chair and a Vice-Chair are appointed by the ESCOP Chair, each for two-year terms.
+Furthermore, to provide staff support to standing committees, each standing committee is assigned an ED from one of the five regional associations to serve as that standing committee’s Executive Vice-Chair.

-Each core committee is authorized to form subcommittees.
-In order to allow an orderly rotation of committee membership, regional representatives to the Budget and Legislative, Communications and Marketing, and Science and Technology Committees are appointed by the respective regional associations for three-year terms.
+Each standing committee is authorized to form subcommittees.
+In order to allow an orderly rotation of committee membership, regional representatives to the Budget and Legislative, Diversity Catalyst Committee, National Research Support Project, National Plant Germplasm Coordinating Committee, and Science and Technology Committees are nominated by the respective regional associations for two-, three-, or four-year terms, depending on the committee and are appointed by the ESCOP Chair.
 Individuals may be reappointed to consecutive terms by the regional associations.
 Where possible, appointments from a region should be staggered to provide continuity.

-ESCOP Core Committees throughout
+ESCOP Standing Committees throughout